 Active ETFs will generally have a higher expense ratio than passive ETFs, simply because there is a cost to having the portfolio managed by an investment professional or team, as opposed to mirroring a benchmark like many passive ETFs do.

 For the Cambiar Aggressive Value ETF (CAMX), an active ETF, the expense ratio is 0.59%.
-The comparable mutual fund (Cambiar Aggressive Value Fund) had an expense ratio of 1.00%.
+The comparable mutual fund (Cambiar Aggressive Value Fund) had an expense ratio of 1.00% prior to its conversion in 2023.